sansin5982/Statistics-with-R/Chi-squared-test.md

 chi-squared goodness of fit test.
-The null hypothesis is that the observed distribution is consistent with the expected distribution, while the alternative hypothesis is that the observed distribution is not consistent with the expected distribution.
+The null hypothesis is that the observed distribution is consistent with the expected distribution, while the alternative hypothesis is that the observed distribution is inconsistent with the expected distribution.

 The first step is to calculate the expected frequencies for each category under the assumption that the null hypothesis is true.
 To do